-The development and implementation of a project pursuant to the MCEA will often involve additional work or activities incidental to the primary purpose of the project but which must be included in the project.
+The development and implementation of a project pursuant to the MCEA will often involve additional work or activities incidental to the primary purpose of the project but which must be included in the project unless exempt from the EAA.
 These may include, for example:

-- extension or widening of existing sewer easements or utility corridors. - acquisition of additional land for stormwater management facilities.
+• extension or widening of existing sewer easements or utility corridors.